thelkarsumit/project-repo/azure/active_directory_docs/14_active_directory_integration_with_cloud.md

 By integrating **on-prem Active Directory** with **Azure Active Directory**, organizations can leverage the benefits of both environments while ensuring **secure access**, **identity management**, and **single sign-on** across on-prem and cloud resources.
 Whether through **Azure AD Connect**, **Azure AD DS**, or **Federation Services**, each integration method offers different advantages depending on your needs.

 ---

-This chapter provides a detailed guide for integrating on-prem AD with cloud services, ensuring that you can manage identities across hybrid environments seamlessly.

----